cybertraining-dsc/su21-reu-361/tutorials/python/index.md

 ## Abstract

-This tutorial teaches how to install Python on Windows 10.
+This tutorial teaches how to install Python on Windows, Mac, and Linux.

 Contents